ddrigmaiden/BadAppleProject/content/about.md

 A web app coded in Angular will serve as the interface to search the database and display the data.
 The web app will present the facts and findings from the reports themselves in a clearer and easier to understand manner, while linking directly to the reports that the information was entered from, for authenticity.

 No server-side processing will be required to run the web app.
-The web app relies solely on JavaScript and technology built into all modern web browsers.
+The web app relies on JavaScript and other technology built into all modern web browsers.
 The entire database and web app could even be downloaded and run locally in a web browser with no internet access.

 ### Pre-processing Report PDF Files